Money Worries Now Series: Financial issues affecting students in universities and colleges

 Get an internship or part-time job.

-If you have the opportunity to work during the summer months.
+Many companies hire students who are looking for work during breaks.
+Look for chances to secure employment during the summer season.
 The summer months are when classes are not in session so that it doesn’t interfere with class time or exams as much as possible.
-Consider taking advantage of this opportunity, even if the job is only for a few hours a week.
+Consider taking advantage of this opportunity, even if the job only lasts a few hours a week.

 Conclusion

-On the whole, studies must still be a priority.
-It is okay to borrow money if needed, but remember that borrowing is only one possible solution.
-Be sure to look into all available avenues of financial aid and decide with your parents and counsellor which option seems right for you.
-This can be complex, so be careful to take your time with these decisions.
+Be sure to look into all available avenues of financial aid and decide with parents and counsellors which option seems right.
+This can be complex, so take time with these decisions.

 Images Used